-RESOLUTION AGENDA

-As Ordinary Business

-- To receive the Audited Financial Statements of the Company for the financial year ended 31 March 2021 together with the Reports of the Directors and Auditors thereon. - To approve the payment of Directors' fees of RM1,291,069 for the financial year ended 31 March 2021.
+AG AGENDA As Ordinary Business 1.
+To receive the Audited Financial Statements of the Company for the financial year ended 31 March 2021 together with the Reports of the Directors and Auditors thereon.
+2. To approve the payment of Directors' fees of RM1,291,069 for the financial year ended 31 March 2021.
+Ordinary Resolution 1 3.
 To approve the payment of benefits payable to the Directors (excluding Directors' fees) up to an aggregate amount of RM2,500,000 for the period from 2 September 2021 until the next AGM of the Company.

-- To re-elect the following Directors who retire by rotation pursuant to Clause 94 of the Company's Constitution: - Soo Kim Wai expressed his intention not to seek for re-election.
-Hence, he will continue in office until the conclusion of the 30th AGM.

-Ordinary Resolution 3 Ordinary Resolution 4

-Mr Graham Kennedy Hodges who retires by rotation in accordance with Clause 94 of the Company's Constitution, has

-- To re-elect Robert William Goudswaard who was appointed as Director during the financial year and retires pursuant to Clause 102 of the Company's Constitution. - To re-appoint Messrs Ernst & Young PLT as Auditors of the Company and to authorise the Directors to determine their Ordinary Resolution 6 remuneration.

-As Special Business

-To consider and if thought fit, to pass the following resolutions:

-Proposed Renewal of Authority to Allot and Issue New Ordinary Shares in the Company for the Purpose of the Company's Dividend Reinvestment Plan

-"THAT the Directors of the Company be and are hereby authorised to allot and issue such number of new ordinary shares in the Company from time to time as may be required for the purpose of the Company's Dividend Reinvestment Plan as approved at the Extraordinary General Meeting of the Company held on 2 September 2010, which gives the shareholders of the Company the option to elect to reinvest their cash dividend entitlements in new ordinary shares of the Company."

-Proposed Authority to Allot and Issue New Ordinary Shares Pursuant to Sections 75 and 76 of the Companies Act 2016

-"THAT subject to the approvals of the relevant authorities and pursuant to Sections 75 and 76 of the Companies Act 2016, the Directors be and are hereby authorised to allot and issue new ordinary shares in the Company at any time, to such persons and upon such terms and conditions and for such purposes as the Directors may, in their absolute discretion deem fit, provided that the aggregate number of shares to be issued pursuant to this resolution does not exceed ten percent (10%) of the total number of issued shares of the Company for the time being.
+Ordinary Resolution 2 4.
+To re-elect the following Directors who retire by rotation pursuant to Clause 94 of the Company's Constitution: i.
+Soo Kim Wai ii.
+Seow Yoo Lin Ordinary Resolution 3 Ordinary Resolution 4 Mr Graham Kennedy Hodges who retires by rotation in accordance with Clause 94 of the Company's Constitution, has expressed his intention not to seek for re-election.
+Hence, he will continue in office until the conclusion of the 30 th AGM.
+5. To re-elect Robert William Goudswaard who was appointed as Director during the financial year and retires pursuant to Clause 102 of the Company's Constitution.
+Ordinary Resolution 5 6.
+To re-appoint Messrs Ernst & Young PLT as Auditors of the Company and to authorise the Directors to determine their remuneration.
+Ordinary Resolution 6 Special Business consider and if thought fit, to pass the following resolutions: 7.
+Proposed Renewal of Authority to Allot and Issue New Ordinary Shares in the Company for the Purpose of the Company's Dividend Reinvestment Plan Ordinary Resolution 7 "THAT the Directors of the Company be and are hereby authorised to allot and issue such number of new ordinary shares in the Company from time to time as may be required for the purpose of the Company's Dividend Reinvestment Plan as approved at the Extraordinary General Meeting of the Company held on 2 September 2010, which gives the shareholders of the Company the option to elect to reinvest their cash dividend entitlements in new ordinary shares of the Company."
+8. Proposed Authority to Allot and Issue New Ordinary Shares Pursuant to Sections 75 and 76 of the Companies Act 2016 Ordinary Resolution 8 "THAT subject to the approvals of the relevant authorities and pursuant to Sections 75 and 76 of the Companies Act 2016, the Directors be and are hereby authorised to allot and issue new ordinary shares in the Company at any time, to such persons and upon such terms and conditions and for such purposes as the Directors may, in their absolute discretion deem fit, provided that the aggregate number of shares to be issued pursuant to this resolution does not exceed ten percent (10%) of the total number of issued shares of the Company for the time being.
 THAT the Directors be and are hereby empowered to obtain the approval for the listing of and quotation for the additional shares so issued on Bursa Malaysia Securities Berhad.

-AND THAT such authority shall continue to be in force until the conclusion of the next Annual General Meeting of the Company."
+AND THAT such authority shall continue to be in force until the conclusion of the next Annual General Meeting of the

+Company."